StefonSimmons/frontend_testimonial/README.md

 # Frontend Testimonial
 ## About
 A solution to a [Frontend Mentor](https://www.frontendmentor.io/) challenge.
-Improve CSS Grid and SASS skills.
+Implements a responsive CSS Grid-based layout design w/ SASS.

 ## Tech